tapdata/tapdata-docs/docs/tapflow/quick-start.md

 After configuring the data sources, you can create a data flow to synchronize MySQL data to MongoDB using either of the following methods:

-- **Using Interactive Commands**: Define and adjust data flows directly through the command line interface in real-time.
+- **Using Interactive Shell**: Define and adjust data flows directly through the command line interface in real-time.
 Ideal for quick testing and building simple tasks.
-- **Using Python Programming**: Use Python code to control data flow logic, enabling easy saving, reuse, and version management.
+- **Using Python Script**: Use Python code to control data flow logic, enabling easy saving, reuse, and version management.
 Best suited for complex scenarios requiring dynamic task creation and automated deployment.

 <details><summary>What is a Data Flow?</summary>
 In Tapdata, a Data Flow is an execution unit used for data synchronization, processing, and transformation between data sources.
 It can include multiple data synchronization tasks, allowing data from different sources to be integrated, cleansed, and transformed before being written to a target system.